Barefoot Workboot Alternatives

 They're available in sizes US 3.5-15 and priced at $125 USD/$171 AUD/105 EU/97 GBP.
 Click here to head to the Lems website (affiliate link).

-If you require a safety boot, I'd suggest either experimenting with the Birekenstock (if its within budget), otherwise the CAT or Keen boots are reasonable options.
+If you require a safety boot, I'd suggest either experimenting with the Birkenstock (if its within budget), otherwise the CAT or Keen boots are reasonable options.

-If you don't require a steel cap boot, however you require a non-slip sole - i'd suggest the Belleville Min-Mil.
-If non-slip soles aren't a requirement, perhaps the Lems or Altra.
+If you don't require a steel cap boot, however you require a non-slip sole - I'd suggest the Bearfoot Bruins.
+If non-slip soles aren't a requirement, perhaps the Lems bolder summit or the Lems Chelsea

-The Gaucho Ninja and Broadwinger seem like a large initial investment, however they are completely customisable and would pay off long term.
+The Gaucho Ninja and Broadwinger seem like a large initial investment, however they are completely customizable and would pay off long term.